Dean Corll: Move to Houston Heights

 Corll graduated from Vidor High School in the summer of 1958.
 Shortly thereafter, he and his family moved to the northern outskirts of Houston so that the family candy business could be closer to the city where the majority of their product was sold.
 Corll's family opened a new shop, which they named Pecan Prince in reference to the brand name of the family product.
-In 1960, at the request of his mother, Corll moved to Indiana to live with his widowed grandmother.
+In 1960, at the request of his mother, Corll moved to Yoder, Indiana, to live with his widowed grandmother.
 During this time, Corll formed a close relationship with a local girl, although he rejected a subsequent marriage proposal she made to him in 1962.
 Corll lived in Indiana for almost two years but returned to Houston in 1962 to help with his family's candy business, which by this date had moved to Houston Heights.
 He later moved into an apartment of his own above the shop.

-Corll's mother divorced West in 1963 and opened a new candy business, which she named Corll Candy Company; her eldest son was appointed vice-president of the new family firm, with his younger brother Stanley being appointed secretary-treasurer.
+Corll's mother divorced West in 1963 and opened a new candy business, which she named Corll Candy Company; her eldest son was appointed vice president of the new family firm, with his younger brother Stanley being appointed secretary-treasurer.
 The same year, one of the teenaged male employees of Corll Candy Company complained to Corll's mother that her son had made sexual advances towards him.
 In response, she fired the teenager.

 U.S. Army service

 Corll was drafted into the United States Army on August 10, 1964, and assigned to Fort Polk, Louisiana, for basic training.
 He was later assigned to Fort Benning, Georgia, to train as a radio repairman before his permanent assignment to Fort Hood, Texas.
 According to official military records, Corll's period of service in the army was unblemished.
 Corll, however, reportedly hated military service; he applied for a hardship discharge on the grounds that he was needed in his family's business.
 The army granted his request and he was given an honorable discharge on June 11, 1965, after ten months of service.

-Reportedly, Corll divulged to some of his close acquaintances after his release from the army that it was during his period of service that he had first realized that he was homosexual, and had experienced his first homosexual encounters.
+Reportedly, Corll divulged to some of his close acquaintances after his release from the army that it was during his military service that he had first realized that he was homosexual and had experienced his first homosexual encounters.
 Other acquaintances noted subtle changes in Corll's mannerisms when in the company of teenage males after he had completed his service and returned to Houston, which led them to believe he may have been homosexual.